 Significant buildings that were saved and restored include:

-- The Pirates' House (1754), an inn mentioned in Robert Louis Stevenson's book "Treasure Island"
+The Pirates' House (1734), an inn mentioned in Robert Louis Stevenson's book "Treasure Island," and the oldest structure in Georgia

 In the last 10 years more than 50 million people came to visit Savannah, drawn by its elegant architecture, ornate ironwork, fountains and green squares.
 Savannah's beauty is rivaled only by the city's reputation for hospitality.
 It has become one of the country's most popular vacation spots.
 Visting for the first time?
 Check out our must-dos for first-time visitors.